HiPERCAM/hipercam/docs/reduction.rst

-   It is highly advisable to compute multiple versions of the flat field using different values of the parameter ``ngroup`` which can have a significant effect on the removal of stars from the final frame and to compare the results against each other.
+   It is highly advisable to compute multiple versions of the flat field using different values of the parameter ``ngroup`` which can have a significant effect on the removal of stars from the final frame and then to compare the results against each other.
 See |makeflat|.

 Aperture files
 ==============